 However, the port forwarding process does demonstrate the crucial role your router plays in secure network access.
 This one piece of hardware is the interface between any devices on a local network, and the rest of the internet.

 For that reason, it’s worth taking time to protect your router properly.
-When you install NordVPN on your router, you can shield multiple devices with layers of powerful encryption.
-Then, even if someone hacks your router, they won't be able to access the rest of the network, or any of the data passing through it.
+If you configure your router for NordVPN, you can shield multiple devices with layers of powerful encryption.
+Please note that the encryption is only applied once the traffic reaches the router.

-NordVPN will protect not just your router, but the entire ecosystem of hardware associated with it.
+NordVPN will protect not just your router, but the entire ecosystem of hardware connected to it.